I Heart College

 Starting college can be daunting, and even though CAP is virtually there, sometimes you need someone to turn to physically, to hang out with, to walk you to the financial aid office.
 Through our partnership with SoCal CAN, our students can sign up for Level Up, a free student networking program.
 First year students attend a summer training where they are introduced to other first year students attending their college and assigned an Ambassador, an older student at their college who hails from a similar community.
 Just like that, they’re given a network that they can build upon.

-Once enrolled in I Heart College, graduating seniors are invited to apply to scholarships made available by our foundation partners: the California Masonic Foundation and the All Ways Up Foundation.
+Once enrolled in I Heart College, graduating seniors are invited to apply to scholarships made available by our foundation partners: the California Masonic Foundation, The All Ways Up Foundation, and the Altadena Chamber of Commerce.
 Together, these partnerships provide opportunities for students attending both community and four-year colleges to bridge the college affordability divide.
-These scholarships are renewable for up to 4 years, demonstrating a collaborative investment in our students’ persistence.
-In 2016, our partners allotted $241,000 in scholarships to CAP students.
+Most scholarships are renewable for up to 4 years, demonstrating a collaborative investment in our students’ persistence.

 For more information, contact Joanne Do